This section includes instructions on how to address common issues that may arise during the preparation for or administration of the assessment.

 What tools will students need during the assessment?

 It is recommended that students have access to a pencil, an eraser and paper for rough work during the assessment.
 A scientific calculator is provided in the e-assessment system for students to use during the assessment.
 Students can also have access to a regular scientific or graphing calculator, with or without computer algebra systems.
-Any manipulatives that are not instructional and that students use on a regular basis can also be used during the assessment.
+Any manipulatives or virtual applications that are not instructional and that students use on a regular basis can also be used during the assessment.